 On a personal level, Kylie enjoys experiencing different cultures – people, food and travelling with her family.

-Kylie has appointments on Mondays, Tuesdays & Saturdays.
+Kylie is a devoted therapist at our practice.
+She is available for appointments on Mondays, Tuesdays & Saturdays.

 "Difficult roads often lead to beautiful destinations - Author Unknown"